 Creative process can often be like a conflicting dance between body and mind in an attempt to make sense of the object being worked on.

-Creativity is an expression of the mind that often causes other people who witness it, such as dance, or who view a piece of architecture, to react in a way as if they have seen one of the Seven Wonders of the World, awe and wonder enter their thoughts when trying to understand how a person could achieve such accomplished quality.
+Meaningfulness of Creativity is an expression of the mind that often causes other people who witness it, such as dance, or who view a piece of architecture, to react in a way as if they have seen one of the Seven Wonders of the World, awe and wonder enter their thoughts when trying to understand how a person could achieve such accomplished quality.

 What the creative person knows is that they have found something of meaningfulness in what they are doing.